How to Fix Rounded Corners Not Working on Windows 11

 2. Enable Visual Effects in Performance Settings

-If Windows is set to prioritize performance, visual effects like rounded corners may be disabled.
+If Windows is set to prioritize performance, visual effects such as rounded corners may be disabled to reduce resource usage and improve system responsiveness.

 1. Press Windows + R, type sysdm.cpl, and press Enter